Josiahgare/Data-science-challenge/README.md

 **Problem statement:** VSC wants to know the likelihood of customer churn on their platforms.

-**Solution:** Building a model will help VSC solve this problem and keep them proactively involved in retaining their customers.
+**Solution:** Building a model to help VSC solve this problem and keep them proactively involved in retaining their customers.

 ## Dataset
 Three dataset was provided;